d3vilh/raspberry-gateway/README.md

      yes | cp -p example.inventory.ini inventory.ini
      yes | cp -p example.config.yml config.yml
      ```
   6. Modify `inventory.ini` by replace of IP address with your Pi's IP, or comment that line and uncomment the `connection=local` line if you're running it on the Pi you're setting up.
+Double check that the `ansible_user` is correct for your setup.
   7. Modify `config.yml` to **enabe or disable desired containers** to be installed on your Pi:

-     **To enable** Prtainer container change `enable_portainer false` option to `enable_portainer true` and vs to disable.
+     **To enable** Prtainer - change `enable_portainer: false` option to `enable_portainer: true` and vs to disable.
   9. Run installation playbook:
      ```shell
      ansible-playbook main.yml